wayblueorg/wayblue/README.md

 *(Important note: the **only** supported tag is `latest`)*

+*(Another important note: the two reboots described below are not optional.
+During installation, the initial boot into wayblue will provision the required sddm user.
+This is a one time step, all subsequent boots will succeed.)*

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
   rpm-ostree rebase ostree-unverified-registry:ghcr.io/wayblueorg/$IMAGE_NAME:latest